Stop Yo-Yo Dieting

 This is a little tougher to define (but not tougher to do) than keto because how a person approaches a low carb diet can be very individual.
 This way of eating is definitely lower in carbs and higher in protein than a typical SAD (Standard American Diet).
 It emphasizes meats, fish, eggs, nuts, seeds, vegetables, fruits and healthy fats.

-- you minimize your intake of high-carb foods like grains, starchy vegetables and legumes to 1-3 portions a day
+• minimize your intake of high-carb foods like grains, starchy vegetables and legumes to 1-3 portions a day. these high-carb foods come from natural or minimally processed sources,

-- you have fruit no more than twice a day
+• have fruit no more than twice a day, and

-- anything containing sugar such as desserts and sweets have only 1-2 times a week
+• cut down on anything containing sugar such as desserts and sweets and have these only 1-2 times a week.

 The recommended carb intake per day depends on your goals and can range anywhere from 100-150 grams of carbohydrates per day (50 grams of carbohydrates per meal), down to 50 grams of carbohydrates for the day.